bradhowes/AUv3Template/README.md

   definitions.

 All of the common code shared between the iOS and macOS apps and app extensions resides in the [Packages](Packages) folder as Swift packages.
-Originally, this common code was built as a shared framework, but now Swift packages is powerful enough to do the same.
+Originally, this common code was built as a shared framework, but now Swift packages are powerful enough to do the same.
 There are at present 5 separate libraries that are built in package form:

 * [Kernel](Packages/Sources/Kernel) -- the C++ and Obj-C++ code that renders audio samples